jgerongco/testdev/README.md

 - After initialization, Cypress prompts you to choose between E2E or Component Testing.
 Then, it prompts you to select a browser for testing.
 - Once you've made your selections, you can start testing or run the code.

-You can add new file in the vs code and paste the codes from github and start the testing.